neilhpatel/CodeATale/README.md

 **Project ID:** junior-design-178a

 **Plan:** Spark Plan - This plan requires $0 a month.
 It has usage quotas for Database, Firestore, Storage, Functions, Phone Auth, Hosting, & Test Lab.
 We recommend upgrading to the Blaze plan for optimal use to eliminate any bugs caused from reaching such quotas; however the Blaze plan will have a pay as you go pricing model.
-For more information [go to the website](https://firebase.google.com/pricing?authuser=0&hl=en).
+For more information, check out the [Firebase pricing plans](https://firebase.google.com/pricing?authuser=0&hl=en).

-#### Resources Used:
+### Resources Used:
 ***Firestore Database:*** <br>
 This database largely contains information pertaining to users and individual words from the story.
 The database organizes information by collections, which contain documents, which store specific information.

-  *Data Structure:*
+  *Structure of Data:*
   One collection is called `Users`.
-All of the documents within this collection are distinct usernames (ex: “mt110”, “neil”).
+All of the documents within this collection are distinct usernames (ex: “mtl10”, “neil”).
 Information is included as follows, on a document by document basis:
   * bookMarkList
   * chapterProgress
   * pagesViewed